goldbergyoni/nodebestpractices/README.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A7-Cross-Site_Scripting_(XSS)" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A7:XSS%20-green.svg" alt=""/></a>

-**TL;DR:** Untrusted data that is sent down to the browser might get executed instead of just being displayed, this is commonly being referred as a cross-site-scripting (XSS) attack.
+**TL;DR:** Untrusted data that is sent down to the browser might get executed instead of just being displayed, this is commonly referred as a cross-site-scripting (XSS) attack.
 Mitigate this by using dedicated libraries that explicitly mark the data as pure content that should never get executed (i.e. encoding, escaping)

-**Otherwise:** An attacker might store a malicious JavaScript code in your DB which will then be sent as-is to the poor clients
+**Otherwise:** An attacker might store malicious JavaScript code in your DB which will then be sent as-is to the poor clients

 🔗 [**Read More: Escape output**](/sections/security/escape-output.md)